What key skills does a world-class patent litigator need to succeed before the German courts?

 How are client demands changing, and how has this affected the way that you manage your practice?

 We observe growing client demands for valuable patents at reasonable costs.
 In order to meet these demands, we pay a great deal of attention when drafting patent claims, starting from the actual market need, which in our experience increases the odds for a claimed subject matter to be utilised in a market.
 Moreover, we offer well organised, reliable and focused patent prosecution at predictable costs.

 In addition, we offer our clients invention-harvesting services, including workshops, in order to support their R&D departments to generate inventions that are valuable, particularly in the context of digital transformation.
 We are more than glad that we have been able to contribute to strengthening the market positions of our clients, which currently have more than 350 inventions purposely harvested by PATENTSHIP in the fields of telecommunications, IoT, coding, security, blockchain, fintech and Big Data.

 Robert Klinski is a German and European patent, trademark and design attorney, and the founder of PATENTSHIP.
-He studied electrical engineering and telecommunications at the Technical University Hamburg-Harburg and received his PhD with honours from the Technical University of Munich.
-Dr Klinski has been working in intellectual property since 2002 and has extensive experience in IP prosecution, litigation, harvesting and exploitation in the fields of digital signal processing, 5G, the Internet of Things, AI, blockchain and cryptography.
-In his recent 5G and security projects, he has supported clients with harvesting more than 100 inventions.
-Dr Klinski actively supports international investment firms in IP-backed start-up incubation and IP generation on demand.
+He studied electrical engineering and telecommunications at the Technical University Hamburg-Harburg, and received his PhD with honours from the Technical University of Munich.
+Dr Klinski has worked in intellectual property since 2002 and has extensive experience in IP prosecution, litigation, harvesting and exploitation in the digital signal processing, 5G, the Internet of Things, AI, blockchain and security.